jstedfast/MailKit/FAQ.md

     Console.WriteLine ("{0}'s email address is {1}", mailbox.Name, mailbox.Address);
 ```

-### <a name="Serialize">Why doesn't the MimeMessage class implement ISerializable so that I can serialize a message to disk and read it back later?</a>
+### <a name="Serialize">Q: Why doesn't the MimeMessage class implement ISerializable so that I can serialize a message to disk and read it back later?</a>

 The MimeKit API was designed to use the existing MIME format for serialization.
 In light of this, the ability
 to use the .NET serialization API and format did not make much sense to support.